Cancellation in Dark Matter-Nucleon Interactions: the Role of Non-Standard-Model-like Yukawa Couplings: Non-SM Light-quark Yukawa Couplings: Examples and Experimental Tests

 The SM Higgs couplings to the massive vector bosons, the third generation quarks and the $\tau$-lepton and its effective couplings to two gluons or two photons are known with some accuracy (roughly $10\%-20\%$)~\cite{Aad:2019mbh}.
 Recently the ATLAS and CMS collaborations announced the first observation of a Higgs decaying to two $\mu$'s~\cite{Aad:2020xfq,Sirunyan:2020two}.
 However, how the Higgs couples to the other light fermions has never been probed experimentally --- the LHC is yet to observe a direct Higgs decay to a pair of electrons or any of the first two generation of quarks.

 Because of the Higgs mechanism, the Yukawa coupling of a fermion is proportional to its mass in the SM.
 This makes the Yukawa couplings of the light fermions harder to probe.
 However, with the high luminosity run of the LHC (HL-LHC), there could be some chance of probing them.
 In recent times, several possibilities have been explored for testing these couplings at the LHC~\cite{Bodwin:2013gca,Delaunay:2013pja,Kagan:2014ila,Perez:2015aoa,Perez:2015lra,Koenig:2015pha,Brivio:2015fxa,Bishara:2016jga,Soreq:2016rae,Bonner:2016sdg,Yu:2016rvv,Cohen:2017rsk,Han:2018juw,Mao:2019hgg,Coyle:2019hvs,Alasfar:2019pmn,Aguilar-Saavedra:2020rgo}, especially for $c$ and also for $s$-quarks, in parallel to the ongoing experimental efforts~\cite{Aad:2015sda,Aaboud:2016rug,LHCb:2016yxg,Aaboud:2017xnb,Aaboud:2018fhh,Sirunyan:2020mds}.
 Some of these proposals consider looking at rare Higgs decays to light flavoured mesons (like $J/\psi$ or $\phi$, etc.)~\cite{Bodwin:2013gca,Kagan:2014ila,Koenig:2015pha, Mao:2019hgg}.
-Even though these can offer clean signals, such strategies suffer from low signal rates due the small decay rates involved.
+Even though these can offer clean signals, such strategies suffer from low signal rates due to the small decay rates involved.
 There are channels with relatively larger signal cross sections [like $pp \to W/Zh \to W/Z (cc)$~\cite{Delaunay:2013pja,Perez:2015lra,Perez:2015aoa}, $pp \to hc$ \cite{Brivio:2015fxa}, $pp\to hh \to (cc)(\gamma\gamma)$~\cite{Alasfar:2019pmn} etc.] that require light-quark jet tagging.
 Ref.~\cite{Han:2018juw} uses a refined triggering strategy and some machine learning techniques to probe $pp\to h\to c\bar c\gamma$ and estimates the HL-LHC reach as $\left|y_c/y_c^{\rm SM}\right|<8$.
 The process $pp\to h\gamma$ is used in Ref.~\cite{Aguilar-Saavedra:2020rgo}.
 Ref.~\cite{Yu:2016rvv} points out the possibility of using the charge asymmetry in $pp\to W^\pm h$ to constrain the light-quark Yukawa couplings.
 Ref.~\cite{Coyle:2019hvs} employs a combination of the above ideas.
 Ref.~\cite{Cohen:2017rsk} looks at the Higgs $p_{\rm T}$ distribution in $pp\to h+j(j_b)\to\gamma\gamma +j(j_b)$.
 In the gluon-gluon fusion process, the Higgs is mostly produced centrally, i.e., about $y_h\approx 0$.
 For a non-negligible $y_u$, the Higgs would also be produced via $u\bar u$ fusion.
 However, since only $u$ is a valance quark of proton, not $\bar u$, production from the $u\bar u$ fusion would peak in forward region, i.e., around higher $|y_h|$.
 Hence, Ref.~\cite{Soreq:2016rae} considers the idea of using both $p_{\rm T}$ and rapidity distributions of the Higgs to obtain bounds on the light Yukawa couplings.
-Here, we quote the projected reach in the $y_q$ values ($q=u,\,d,\,s,\,c$) at the LHC with $3000$ fb$^{-1}$ of integrated luminosity from Ref~\cite{deBlas:2019rxi}:
+Ref.~\cite{Falkowski:2020znk} considers triple heavy vector boson production as a probe of the first-generation light-quark Yukawa couplings.
+These proposals are somewhat competitive in nature as the projected limits obtained for either the $300$ fb$^{-1}$ LHC or HL-LHC are similar.
+Here, as an estimation, we quote the projected reach in the $y_q$ values ($q=u,\,d,\,s,\,c$) at the LHC with $3000$ fb$^{-1}$ of integrated luminosity from Ref~\cite{deBlas:2019rxi}: